 Q: How long is the delivery time?
 We keep stock at all times in order to ensure quick processing and dispatch of orders.
 Usually we hand the order to our shipping partners within 3 working days of placing order.

 Q: Why do you not sell complete sets, including deck?
-See above.
 We believe that each one should do what he or she is best at.
 We are best at molding plastics and coming up with new designs for our products.
+We are working on DIY kit, please subscribe to our newsletter in case you want to be the first to find out when it becomes available!

 Q: What is the plastic used in your pontoons?
 Ufloat pontoons are made from polyethylene, a polymer material which is lightweight, has very good impact properties and can be fully recycled.